Where Education Meets Care

 Since 2015, Collaborative Advocacy & Partnered Education (CAPE) has been collaboratively creating evidence-informed interprofessional education that centres PSW expertise.
 CAPE was founded through the visionary work of education scientists Dr. Nicole Woods and Dr. Stella Ng, alongside a large team of collaborators and partners.

-It all began with the CACE Homecare Curriculum (now renamed the Virtual Home-based Homecare Curriculum), a free, online, interactive, and interprofessional curriculum designed with and for home care providers, featuring real Personal Support Workers (PSWs).
+It all began with the CACE Homecare Curriculum (now renamed the Fundamentals of Care for Older Adults with the "3Ds" Curriculum), a free, online, interactive, and interprofessional curriculum designed with and for home care providers, featuring real Personal Support Workers (PSWs).
 From these beginnings, CAPE has continued to partner with PSWs in advocacy and the creation of numerous education ventures.

 Today, CAPE leverages this suite of offerings to advocate for inclusive and equitable healthcare environments through evidence-informed education.
 Our work and curriculum design are grounded in three foundational concepts: critical reflection, co-creation, and cognitive integration.